 - Induction Year | 2012

 - Oklahoma Connection | Warren married Oklahoma Hall of Famer William K. Warren, Jr., and made Tulsa, Oklahoma, her home.

 "Her zest for life and devotion to family and friends.
 She is loyal, compassionate and fun.
 Her laugh is infectious, she lights up a room and she has never met a stranger." - Judy Kishner, 2012

 Inducted into the Oklahoma Horse Racing Hall of Fame, as a breeder and owner she has enjoyed great success.
 Saint Liam won the four-million dollar Breeder’s Cup Classic, the richest purse race in America.

-Suzanne Warren grew up in Greenwich, Connecticut, and attended Rider College, the University of Connecticut, and graduated from Florida Atlantic University with B.A. and M.Ed. degrees.
+Suzanne Warren grew up in Greenwich, Connecticut, and attended Rider College (now Rider University), the University of Connecticut, and graduated from Florida Atlantic University with B.A. and M.Ed. degrees.
 Following graduation she was employed by the Palm Beach County School System.
 She worked in several programs funded by federal grants for disadvantaged and low-income students both as a resource teacher and director, in addition to teaching adult education.